selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 Open the terminal (black icon in the down left corner of the menubar, close to the firefox icon) and test if the keyboard layout is correct.

-**Screen size/resolution of your OSGeoLive Virtual Machine**

-If the screen is very small try to enlarge, and if the enlargement is not working properly try to reboot.
-Sometime the Virtual Box guest edition is not kick-in so you have to do the procedure dscribed below.
+**Update the OS**

-Open the bash terminal and run line by line the following codes.
+The first operation after the installation is to run un update of the OS.
+Therefore, open the bash terminal and run line by line the following codes.
 The sudo password is **"user"**.
 For security what you type is not shown, anyway it is recorded.
 After typed the password press enter.

 Update the OS.
 This operation can last few minutes.
 Be patient.
 If during the installation, some screen pop-up asking some question just accept the default option.